-Join Seán Duggan for an in-depth discussion in this video Correcting a blown-out sky with HDR exposures in Adobe Lightroom, part of Photoshop Compositing Project: Replacing a Sky.
+Join Seán Duggan for an in-depth discussion in this video Correcting a blown-out sky with HDR exposures in Adobe Lightroom, part of Replacing a Sky in Photoshop.

 - Before we get into compositing a sky…from a different image, let's discuss the role…that an HDR exposure process can play…in creating an exposure with a more balanced result…between the sky and the landscape.…For many scenes you do not need to actually replace the sky…in a scene with a sky from a completely different image.…If the problem is primarily…one of a very wide contrast range in the scene,…then you can handle it with a series of HDR exposures.…